HigginTown/Kaggle/README.md

 # Kaggle Projects

-This folder contains a tutorial that I wrote for an data science focused educational website and service.
+This folder contains a tutorial that I wrote for a data science focused educational website and service.
 Will be published soon in May.

 The tutorial teaches you how to get started with Kaggle competitions by working through the newer Ames, Iowa ["House Prices: Advanced Regression Techniques"](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) competition.